isabella232/dotnet-smsnotifications/readme.md

 ![](images/flowchart.png)

 ### Managing signups via SMS
 I bought a number in the [portal](https://portal.sinch.com/#/numbers) (Yeah, I know we should have way more countries in stock, it's coming.
 For now mail me if you need a particular country), created an app and assigned the number a webhook url to receive SMS.
-During development I alwasy use the awesome tool  [ngrok](https://www.sinch.com/tutorials/getting-second-number-testing-sinch-callbackswebhooks-ngrok/) during development.
+During development I always use the awesome tool [ngrok](https://www.sinch.com/tutorials/getting-second-number-testing-sinch-callbackswebhooks-ngrok/) during development.

 ![](images/dashboardcallback.png)